PCT Design Patent: Everything You Need to Know

 The United States Patent and Trademark Office (USPTO) fees and attorney fees associated with filings before there are any sales, marketing, or manufacturing can be daunting, especially for a company who seeks to protect more than one inventive aspect of their product or products.
 These fees may even be prohibitive for small businesses, independent inventors, or new commercial ventures.
 Resources spent on patent filings and fees may be wasted if the product is not eventually successful.

 If you need help with a patent or patent licensing, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5-percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law, and average 14 years of legal experience, including work with, or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law, and average 14 years of legal experience, including work with, or on behalf of companies like Google, Menlo Ventures, and Airbnb.